AbdyyEee/FLW3-Editor/README.md

 This application is dedicated for researching the format, for an eventual node editor application to be developed.

 What is supported:
-* Viewing flowcharts in a list style format
+* Viewing flowcharts in a list format
 * Editing node parameters
 * Adding branches, deleting branches.
-* Adding flowchart.
+* Adding flowcharts.
-* Creating new files
+* Creating new files.

 ## Contributions
 Any contributions are welcome, do so by just downloading this repo.
 This application was built on Python 3.10.0, and the only libraries used are PyQt6.